 In a medical administrative assistant program, students can focus on learning clerical skills.
 Most courses will focus on teaching students how to handle recordkeeping, billing and clerical duties in a medical office.
 Some medical-related courses may be included, but they will likely focus on the clerical side of the profession, such as terminology and billing procedures.
-Programs may include an internship opportunity where students work in a medical office.
-Some topics covered in a program include:
+Courses in this program may include:

 - Healthcare ethics

 - Insurance coding and billing

 According to the U.S. Bureau of Labor Statistics (BLS), medical assistants were expected to see a 23% increase in employment opportunities between 2018 and 2028, which is much faster than average.
 In May 2018, the same source reported that medical assistants earned a median annual salary of $33,610.
 Medical assistants usually find the greatest number of job opportunities in physicians' offices.

 There are no formal state requirements for medical administrative assistants.
 However, according to the BLS, individuals can seek professional assistant certification from various organizations, including the International Association of Administrative Professionals.
 Promotions in the field are ordinarily earned through time on the job and may include advancement into positions such as office manager or executive assistant.

 Participants in medical administrative assistant certificate programs develop clerical skills in relation to specific medical office procedures.
 Graduates typically find positions in hospitals and doctors' offices, and they can look forward to numerous employment opportunities, since the medical assisting field is growing faster than average.